jskjott/webring/README.md

 ## Who can join the webring?

 The webring is open to current participants and alumns of the <a href="recurse.com">Recurse Center</a> The webring welcomes sites such as personal websites, blogs, wikis, or portfolios.
+The aforementioned are just examples: if your online home is something else please do still add yourself to the ring.

+We discourage the additon of business sites or social media profiles.

 ## Contributions

 This is an ongoing community project: if you want to contribute feel free to submit pull requests or contact Jonathan on Zulip.

+## Ideas for new features

+- Provide several ways of traversing the webring.
+Currently all you can do is head to the central site.
+Once at the central site you can click on one of the links or you can click the "random" button to visit a random page.
+- ...